goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-04-arxiv-data-structures-and-algorithms-on-the-complexity-of-knapsack-under-explorable-uncertainty-hardness-and-algorithms.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: On the Complexity of Knapsack under Explorable Uncertainty: Hardness and Algorithms"
+title: "arXiv: Data Structures and Algorithms: On the Complexity of Knapsack under Explorable Uncertainty: Hardness and"
 date: 2025-07-04T00:00:00
 ---